01Get the At-Fault Party’s Information

 Once you or your agent have called the claim in, you should be all set.
 Access to a fax machine helps get the documentation to the insurance company.
 The company will need to verify all the information, then you should be set to receive your $500 check in the mail.
 Mini tort claims are relatively simple once you understand the process.

-Mini tort car insurance claims are exclusive to Michigan.
-Every Michigan driver should know what a mini tort claim involves.
-Mini tort and property damage claims are the only time coverage is provided by the at-fault party’s insurance policy in the state of Michigan.
-Five hundred dollars is the maximum paid out for a mini tort claim.
-Filing a mini tort claim can be difficult for an average driver who has never filed a claim before.
+Every Michigan driver should know what a mini tort claim involves, such as how difficult it can be for an average driver who has never filed a claim before.
 Some people hire an attorney to help file a mini tort claim.
 However, it is not necessary if you learn five important steps to filing a mini tort claim.